VirtualPlanetaryLaboratory/vplanet/examples/CircumbinaryOrbit/README.rst

 Overview
 --------

-The orbits of circumbinary planets evolve due to the binary stars' changing positions.
+The orbital evolution of circumbinary planets, which varies as the host stars positions change.

 ===================   ============
 **Date**              07/24/18